NOMADIC BACKPACKER

 Iglesia Nuestra Señora de la Merced

-With its neo-gothic architecture and dating from 1894 though the original church was destroyed by a series of earthquakes and was rebuilt in an altogether different location.
+With its neo-Gothic architecture, the original church was destroyed by a series of earthquakes and was rebuilt in an altogether different location.

 Iglesia Nuestra Señora de la Merced